A Primer on Construction Financing in Nigeria 2025

 2. To Bridge the Gap Before Permanent Financing: Construction loans are designed to cover the costs during the build phase.
 Once the building is completed and stabilized (i.e., leased or sold), permanent financing (like a mortgage) or revenue from the sale of units is used to pay off the construction loan in Nigeria.

-3. To Leverage Capital: Developers in Nigeria may want to conserve their capital and instead use leverage to fund a portion of the development costs.
+3. To Leverage Capital: Real estate developers in Nigeria may want to conserve their capital and instead use leverage to fund a portion of the development costs.
 By borrowing construction financing, Nigerian real estate developers can spread their capital across more projects.

 What are some of the strategic advantages of Construction Financing for Nigerian Real Estate Developers?